-Your teacher is: Ms Anderson
+Your teacher is: Ms Leung

 Favourite subject at school and why: I love History because it’s fascinating to learn about different cultures around the world.
 By learning about the past, we are opening our minds to how other societies thrived, despite challenges brought on by outside influences.